0xAX/asm/content/asm_3.md

 	mov rax, r10
 	;; Initialize counter by resetting it to 0.
 It will store the length of the result string. xor rcx, rcx
-	;; Convert the sum from number to string to print the result on the screen. jmp int_to_str
+	;; Convert the sum from a number to a string to print the result on the screen. jmp int_to_str

 ;; Print the error message if not enough command line arguments.